Shreya-Trigunayat/Note-craft/README.md

-# Notes-Craft: A Secure Web-Based Note Management Platform
+# Note-Craft: A Secure Web-Based Note Management Platform

 ## A Full-Stack Web Application for Seamless Note Management